VashishtMadhavan/LabelingTool/README.md

-# Berkley Deep Drive's Labeling Interface
+# Web-Based Segmentation Interface

-We present a sleek, web-based  tool for fine-grained annotation of arbitrary images.
-Although we used this for annotation of driving scenes, it is a very simple, general-purpose framework for generating semantic segmentation labels.
-We hope this tool will speed up the development of semantic segmentation datasets, by lowering the cost of annotation and the amount of time needed to develop a web-based interface.
+We present a sleek, web-based  tool for fine-grained annotation of arbitrary images..
+It is a very simple, general-purpose framework for generating semantic segmentation labels.
+We hope this tool will speed up the development of semantic segmentation datasets, by lowering the cost of annotation and the amount of time needed to develop web deployed interfaces.

 This application runs a Django backend and the requirements are outlined below.
 Please look at the README in main for more details.
 This application requires <b> Django >= 1.11 </b>